 Gross Motor Skills

-Development of gross motor skills involves the larger and stronger muscle groups that enable your child to hold their head up, sit, crawl, stand, walk, run, hop and skip.
+Development of gross motor skills involves the larger and stronger muscle groups that enable your child to manage the larger muscle and skeletal systems of the body.
 For your child with ASD encourage the following to develop confidence and coordination.

 Assist your child to develop greater independence;